-The consumption habits of Dutch participants seemed to be similar when it comes to the type of poultry meat consumed.
-In the Netherlands, respondents likewise indicated that they mainly consume chicken.
+The consumption habits of Dutch participants also seemed to be similar when it comes to the type of poultry meat consumed.
+In the Netherlands, respondents likewise indicated that they mainly consume chicken meat when it comes to poultry.
 In addition to fillets of thighs and breasts, preferred cuts were also feet and wings and whole birds.
 In contrast to the other countries surveyed, the majority of participants in the Dutch focus groups stated that they consume less poultry meat than in previous years.
 Reasons for this included substituting poultry meat with fish or generally avoiding meat for environmental reasons.
-The discussants also said that poultry meat is more expensive than e. g. beef, which also leads to lower consumption.
-For many participants, however, the amount of poultry meat consumed has not changed, while others claimed that they now eat more poultry meat.
+The discussants also said that poultry meat is more expensive than for example beef, which also leads to lower consumption.
+For many participants, however, the amount of poultry meat consumed has not changed, while some others claimed that they now eat more poultry meat.
 As in the other countries, this was justified by the fact that it is perceived as being healthier than red meat, but also because of the perception that pork, for example, was subject to many manipulations.

-Dutch participants also stated that the quality is an important criterion for them when buying poultry meat.
+Dutch participants also often stated that the quality is an important criterion for them when buying poultry meat.
 Other important criteria named were price and food safety.
-The geographical origin, on the other hand, did not seem to be very relevant to the participants when buying meat.
-Some consumers claimed that it is important that the meat is "organic", which goes hand in hand with animal welfare, which was also frequently mentioned as a purchasing criterion:
+The geographical origin, on the other hand, did not seem to be very relevant to the participants when purchasing meat.
+However, some consumers claimed that it is important that the meat is "organic", which goes hand in hand with animal welfare, which was also frequently mentioned as a purchasing criterion: